Skip to the main content

 Palm Beach State College serves the greater south Palm Beach County area from its campus in Boca Raton, conveniently located adjacent to Florida Atlantic University.
 Many students take advantage of the close partnership between the two institutions, transferring into FAU baccalaureate programs after completing their associate degrees at PBSC.
 In addition, all Palm Beach State students enjoy full-use privileges at the FAU library.

 The Boca Raton campus provides students with innovative, flexible classrooms and laboratories with virtual technology tools.
 Known for addressing the learning needs of the entire local community, the campus offers classes for those seeking a college degree as well as those interested in job training, upgrading of skills and in receiving industry certifications.
-Extensive courses in architecture and photography are offered as well as programs in business, computer science and cybersecurity, engineering technology and massage therapy.
+Extensive courses in architecture and engineering technology are offered as well as programs in business, computer science and cybersecurity, massage therapy and photography.

-The campus serves the richly diverse population of the greater Lake Worth area and is home to the Dr. Floyd F. Koch Honors College and the Dr. Barbara Carey-Shuler Equity Institute.
-Outstanding campus features include the spacious Watson B. Duncan III Theatre, which functions as a performing arts instructional facility and presents world-class cultural and entertainment events and visiting artists for the public.
-The campus also houses the Public Safety Training Center, the largest facility of its kind in Palm Beach County.
-Industrial programs, such as machining, welding and automotive technology, are signature components at this campus.
-The Panthers intercollegiate athletic teams play and practice at this campus.
+The campus serves the richly diverse population of the greater central coastal area and features the spacious Watson B. Duncan III Theatre - a performing arts instructional facility and a world-class cultural and entertainment event venue for the public community.
+The campus is home to the Public Safety Training Center, providing first responder education programs and advanced training in EMS, firefighting and criminal justice.
+Workforce programs, such as advanced manufacturing, welding, construction and automotive technology, are some of the signature components at this campus.
+The campus has a full-service library and many student amenities to support student life and wellness.
+Lake Worth Campus is the primary and proud home to the Panthers intercollegiate athletic teams.
+Teams play and practice at this campus.

 The Palm Beach Gardens campus opened in 1982 as a permanent, full-time facility and in 1990 was named the Edward M. Eissey Campus in recognition of the College’s third president, who had presided over its opening.
 Today, the campus offers Associate in Arts and Associate in Science degrees, certificate programs, and credit and noncredit courses and workshops.
 The campus sits on 123 acres in a lush, natural Florida setting that features many native plants, including a cypress preserve.
 The Myrna Rubenstein Pavilion at the center of campus features an ecological pond and waterfall.
 The pavilion and adjacent amphitheater serve as a gathering place for student activities and events.

 The campus's Bioscience Technology Complex features an expanded science curriculum and programs in engineering and electrical power technology.
 The Center for Innovation in Health Sciences houses the ophthalmic medical technology and diagnostic medical sonography programs, and radiography and respiratory care degrees are also offered at the associate and bachelor’s level.
-The campus has a 50,000-square-foot Library Learning Resource Center, modern multimedia classrooms and laboratories, a horticultural nursery, Panthers basketball court, and community athletic fields.
+The campus has a 50,000-square-foot Library Learning Resource Center, modern multimedia classrooms and laboratories, a horticultural nursery, Panthers basketball court and a permaculture food garden.
 A cultural hub for northern Palm Beach County, the Helen M. Salzberg Center for Visual Arts provides opportunities for students and local artists to share and advance their work, and the 750-seat Eissey Campus Theatre presents community educational programs as well as entertainment for all ages.
-The campus is also home to the SoFi Center, a 1,500-seat interactive arena that will house TGL, the high-tech golf league developed by TMRW Sports in conjunction with the PGA Tour.
+The campus is also home to the SoFi Center, a 1,500-seat interactive arena that houses TGL, the high-tech golf league developed by TMRW Sports in conjunction with the PGA Tour.